 Flexibility exercises.
 Stretching your lower leg muscles may make your shins feel better.

 Supportive shoes.
 Wearing shoes with good cushioning during daily activities will help reduce stress in your shins.

-Orthotics.
-People who have flat feet or recurrent problems with shin splints may benefit from orthotics.
+Orthotics People who have flat feet or recurrent problems with shin splints may benefit from orthotics.
 Shoe inserts can help align and stabilize your foot and ankle, taking stress off of your lower leg.
 Orthotics can be custom-made for your foot, or purchased “off the shelf.”

 Return to exercise.
 Shin splints usually resolve with rest and the simple treatments described above.
 Make sure pain has been gone for at least 2 week and start with low intensity workouts.
-If pain returns stop exercising immediatly and ice for a couple more days
+If pain returns stop exercising immediately and ice for a couple more days

 An ACL tear is one of the most common knee injuries that occur in athletes who participate in high demand sports such as basketball, soccer, or football and can require surgery to regain full function of your knee depending on the severity of the injury.
 It is possible to avoid surgery after such an injury, but returning to high demand sports without treatment is likely to result in further damage to your knee.

 The anterior cruciate ligament can be injured in several ways including changing direction rapidly, stopping suddenly, slowing down while running, landing from a jump incorrectly, or direct contact or collision such as a football tackle.
 Studies show that ACL tears occur more often in female athletes in certain sports.

 Pain with swelling, within 24 hours of the injury.
 This pain may subside, but the knee will feel unstable after a return to sports, and you risk further damage to the knee if it goes without treatment

 Loss of range of motion in the knee

 Discomfort while walking